Particular/docs.particular.net/architecture/azure/index.md

 Additional technology choices are described in [Technology choices for Azure solutions](https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/technology-choices-overview).

+> [!NOTE]
-Note: Azure services do not support distributed transactions.
+> Azure services do not support distributed transactions.
 Read the [consistency guidance](/architecture/consistency.md) for more information about managing consistency in systems without distributed transactions.

 ## Application architecture